|

 any reduction in exposure provided by hearing protection.

-at Work Regulations 1989 can be viewed online.
+at Work Regulations 1989 can be viewed by clicking the appropriate link.

 Background to the Noise Regulations

-Both the 1989 and the 2005 sets of noise regulations are based on European
+The 1989 and the 2005 noise regulations are based on European

-Union Directives requiring similar basic laws throughout the Union on protecting
+Union Directives requiring similar basic laws on protecting

 workers from the health risks caused by noise.
 They do not apply to members of